 Dubai-based architect and interior designer Agata Kurzela is the winner of the 2016 Interior Designer of the Year award.
 She worked in Paris and London for the likes of Christian de Portzamparc and Zaha Hadid before settling in the Middle East.

-Kurzela has recently joined boutique design studio Pallavi Dean Interiors (PDI) as associate director, overlooking residential and hospitality projects.
+Kurzela recently joined boutique design studio Pallavi Dean Interiors (PDI) as associate director, overseeing residential and hospitality projects.
 Before joining PDI, Kurzela was in charge of the interior design department at AK Design, creating high-end boutique offices as well as large-scale government and hospitality projects.

-One of the judges said that Agata has an excellent understanding of client branding and can convey a concept across a project with ease.
+The judges said that Agata has a great understanding of client branding and is able to convey a concept across a project with ease.
 They also praised her involvement within the design industry.

-Commenting on the fact that she has been recognised by her peers, Kurzela said: “It is a fantastic industry recognition and people who recognised our work have a vast knowledge about the design world, so it means a lot to me.
-This is a very challenging environment because of the complexities we have to deal with it each project but at the same time it is magical because we have an opportunity to create something special.”
+Commenting on the fact that she has been recognised by her peers, Kurzela said: “It is an amazing industry recognition as the people who recognised our work have a vast knowledge about the design world, so it means a lot to me.
+This is a very challenging environment because of the complexities we have to deal with an each project, but at the same time it is magical because we have an opportunity to create something special.”